ConductorOne/baton/README.md

 | [baton-okta](https://github.com/ConductorOne/baton-okta) |   GA   |
 | [baton-postgres](https://github.com/ConductorOne/baton-github) |   GA   |

-# Contributing
+# Contributing, Support and Issues

 We started Baton because we were tired of taking screenshots and manually building spreadsheets.
 We welcome contributions, and ideas, no matter how small -- our goal is to make identity and permissions sprawl less painful for everyone.
+If you have questions, problems, or ideas: Please open a Github Issue!

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for more details.

-# Why Baton?

-## The Authorization and Identity challenge

-TODO: expand
-- The authorization and identity challenge
-  - Objectives
-    - User & Resource Discovery, Access Provisioning
-  - There’s no unified way to manage identity and authz in applications
-    - Python Scripting (~/scripts)
-    - IdP based Provisioning (SCIM)
-    - Webhooks
-    - Terraform
-- Bespoke authz and identity layer for each app
-    OAuth
-    API Keys
-    Impersonation
-    Rate Limits

-    SCIM
-    APIs

-## What does Baton provide?

-- Unified Interface for users, resources, and grants
-- Fully Hostable
-- Natively handles rate limiting, etc.

-### Open Source Connectors built on an SDK Interface

-Baton, an open source project to extract, normalize, and interact with identity data such as user accounts, permissions, roles, groups, resources, and more for any security or governance initiative.

-### Shared Tooling and Data Models
- - Diff'
- - `baton` CLI
- - `jq|` pipelines
- - data model

-# Ecosystem and Repositories

-The Baton project lives inside multiple git repositories.
-We have several core repos, which contain the core of Baton, and for each specific Connector to a SaaS or IaaS we have a "connector repo":

-- [baton](https://github.com/ConductorOne/baton): Baton Command Line tool, which can be used to explore data extracted by a connector.
-- [baton-sdk](https://github.com/ConductorOne/baton-sdk): Primary SDK library, which contains many core behavoirs, data strcutures, and utilities.

-Every individial connector also lives in their own repository (see table above)

-## `baton` Command Line Usage
+# `baton` Command Line Usage

 ```
 baton is a utility for working with the output of a baton-based connector